xReniar/OCR-Dataset-Generator/README.md

 # OCR dataset generator
 This project is a tool for downloading and managing `OCR` datasets, combining online and local sources.
 It supports the creation of training data for `text detection` and `text recognition` for various OCR tools.
+This project offers 2 types of operation and they are [data-generation](#training-data-generation-process) and [label-drawing](#bounding-box-drawing-process).

 <img src="./docs/Pipeline.png" width=100%>